Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Background and Related Work

-Offline preference tuning methods~\cite{ouyang2022training, stiennon2020learning} are data heavy but are generalizable to many domains and tasks.
+\textbf{Preference Learning and NL Probabilistic Reasoning with LLMs:} Offline preference tuning methods are data intensive but generalize to many domains and tasks~\cite{ouyang2022training, stiennon2020learning} are.
 Online methods are data efficient but often task specific \cite{biyik2018batch}.
 Our method bridges these by being both online and general-purpose.
 LLMs have recently been shown to be effective for supporting probabilistic reasoning in natural language~\cite{li2023eliciting, austin2024bayesian}.
-Prior approaches like~\cite{grand2024loose, handa2024bayesian} rely on querying the human with best-of-k or structured queries and expect structured responses like binary comparisons~\cite{rafailov2024direct, yuan2023rrhf, kuleshov2023active}.
-In contrast, our work does not assume a specific interaction format and supports flexible dialogue, enabling the discovery and representation of complex goals that are not predefined from natural, open-ended human dialogue.
+Prior approaches rely on querying the human with best-of-k or structured queries and expect structured responses like binary comparisons~\cite{grand2024loose, handa2024bayesian,rafailov2024direct, yuan2023rrhf, kuleshov2023active}.
+In contrast, our work supports flexible dialogue, enabling the discovery and representation of goals that are complex and not predefined, from open-ended natural human dialogue.